aritraghosh/aritraghosh.github.io/_posts/2016-02-05-some-tips-for-weight-loss.md

 ____

-+ Drink lukewarm lemon water with tea-spoon of honey in the early morning.
++ Drink *lukewarm* lemon water with tea-spoon of honey in the early morning.
-+ Drink hot/lukewarm water through the day and try to drink atleast 5-6 liters of water through the day.
++ Drink hot/lukewarm water through the day and try to drink atleast 4-5 liters of water through the day.
-+ Avoid sugary food and switch to having more vegetables and fruits which have lot of fibre.
++ Avoid *sugary* food(of any kind including health drinks etc) and switch to having more vegetables and fruits which have lot of fibre.
 Eat more protein.
-+ Exercise everyday for atleast 1/2-1 hour.
++ *Exercise* everyday for atleast 1/2-1 hour(Gym,Running, Swimming are great options)
++ Take small portions at regular intervals rather than fasting.
++ Avoid eating outside as much as possible especially oily food.

+#### Small things that also help
++ Use the staircase rather than the elevator wherever possible.
++ Do not eat anything other than at meal times.
++ Take to eating  fruit instead of fruit juices.
++ Maintain a record of weight to have an idea of progress.
+Do not get swayed or bogged down by this but maintaining a record helps.
+Set achievable goals and ensure that you are able to fulfil them.

+Last but not the least, dont get too obsessed if you are not able to reduce weight fast.
+It takes time.
+I will keep adding more as and when I find something useful and helpful.